Onyx Advert - August 1981

 Onyx's founders had left Zilog following a management shake up and decided to start the new company because they "liked the idea of selling a packaged microsystem for small businesses", but they also wanted that system to be based on a 16-bit processor, aimed higher at the higher end of the market[1].

-When the company first started shipping products in April 1979, there weren't any readily-available 16-bit processors around, and so the its first product was based on their former company's 8-bit Z80 processor.
+When the company first started shipping products in April 1979, there weren't any readily-available 16-bit processors around, and so its first product was based on their former company's 8-bit Z80 processor.

 This micro - initially called the C8000 - found some early success when the company won a contract to supply 600 machines to Telema, which exported them into Europe.